georgiee/coding-for-kids/README.md

 [Linda Liukas TEDxCERN](https://www.ted.com/talks/linda_liukas_a_delightful_way_to_teach_kids_about_computers/transcript?language=en#t-197361)

 ### Auto Mechanic vs. Coder
-Source is this [npr.org](https://www.npr.org/sections/alltechconsidered/2014/01/25/266162832/computers-are-the-future-but-does-everyone-need-to-code) article and seems to be quoted by Jeff Atwood.
+Source is this [npr.org](https://www.npr.org/sections/alltechconsidered/2014/01/25/266162832/computers-are-the-future-but-does-everyone-need-to-code) article and seems to quote by Jeff Atwood.

 ### Exposure to technology
-My overall thesis about coding vs. technology is inspired by this great read [kidscodes.com](https://www.kidscodecs.com/teach-kids-programming-computer-science/)
+My overall thesis about coding vs. technology is inspired by this great read at [kidscodes.com](https://www.kidscodecs.com/teach-kids-programming-computer-science/)

 ### Consumer vs. Producer
 I read the book ["Program or be programed" by Rushkoff](https://www.amazon.de/Program-Be-Programmed-Commands-Digital) and ["Coding as a playground" by Marina Umaschi Bers](https://www.amazon.com/Coding-Playground-Programming-Computational-Childhood/dp/1138225622) they both mention the producer vs consumer approach that opened my eyes what's wrong about hanging in front of a smartphone all day as a kid.